GSA/digitalgov.gov/content/post/2016-08-01-modernizing-the-fccs-geospatial-maps.md

 date: 2016-08-01 2:00:52 -0400
 title: 'Modernizing the FCC&amp;#8217;s Geospatial Maps'
 summary: 'Maps and geospatial analysis have become increasingly important as they allow the FCC to display information to the public in an interactive visual format.
-The FCC&rsquo;s maps have become useful tools for conveying data in conjunction with Commission reports and public notices.
-The FCC&rsquo;s maps site serves as a centralized hub for data visualizations and'
+The FCC’smaps have become useful tools for conveying data in conjunction with Commission reports and public notices.
+The FCC’smaps site serves as a centralized hub for data visualizations and'
 authors: [richard-mansfield, allison-baker, perryn-ashmore]
 categories:
   - Data